lightdock/lightdock/docs/README.md

 We found reasonable those values for number of swarms and glowworms per swarm in order to ensure a certain density and exhaustiveness of sampling, despite for smaller molecules, a smaller number of swarms could be completely valid.

-Below there is a description of the rest of accepted paramenters of `lightdock_setup`:
+Below, there is a description of the rest of accepted paramenters by `lightdock_setup`:

 - **--seed_points** *STARTING_POINTS_SEED*: An integer can be specified as the seed used in the random number generator of the initial random poses of the ligand.
 - **--ft** *ftdock_file*: LightDock can read the output of the venerable [FTDock](http://www.sbg.bio.ic.ac.uk/docking/ftdock.html) software in order to use the FTDock rigid-body predictions as the starting poses of the LightDock simulation.
-In order to do so, `lightdock_setup` classifies the different FTDock predictions according to its translation into the corresponding swarm over the surface of the receptor.
+In order to do so, `lightdock_setup` classifies the different FTDock predictions according to its translation into the corresponding swarm over the surface of the receptor. **This option is deprecated**.
 - **--noxt**: If this option is enabled, LightDock ignores OXT atoms.
 This is useful for several scoring functions which don't understand this special type of atom.
 - **--anm**: If this option is enabled, the ANM mode is activated and backbone flexibility is modeled using ANM (via ProDy).
 - **--seed_anm** *ANM_SEED*: An integer can be specified as the seed used in the random number generator of ANM normal modes extents.
 - **--anm_rec** *ANM_REC*: The number of non-trivial normal modes calculated for the recepetor in the ANM mode.
 - **--anm_lig** *ANM_LIG*: The number of non-trivial normal modes calculated for the ligand in the ANM mode.
-- **-rst** *restraints_file*: If `restraints_file` is provided, distance restraints on the receptor surface will be calculated to provided residues.
+- **-rst** *restraints_file*: If `restraints_file` is provided, residue restraints will be considered during the setup and the simulation.
 See `2.2.
-Restraints` section for more information.
+Residue Restraints` section for more information.
+- **-membrane**: When enabled, this experimental flag considers the receptor molecule aligned to the Z-axis and filters out swarms which would not be compatible with a trans-membrane domain.
+To do so, it makes use of the residues provided as receptor restraints.
+Therefore, this flag will be only valid when **-rst** is enabled.

 ### 2.1.
 Results of the setup